Jon Kempin: International career

 Before signing his first professional contract, Kempin had participated in training camps with the United States under-15 and under-18 national teams, as well as a stint in the under-17 residency program at the IMG Soccer Academy.
 His first competitive youth national team appearances, though, arrived at the under-20 level.
 In the winter of 2010, Kempin was included in the American squad for the Torneo de las Americas, playing in two matches, and the Traditional Winter Tournament in Israel, where he played twice more.
 He returned to the under-18 setup in 2011, representing the U.S. at the Lisbon International Tournament and the Milk Cup.
 Kempin also earned his first call-up to the under-23 national team that year, sitting on the bench for a friendly against Azerbaijan in November.
 After more than a year out of the youth national teams, Kempin returned to the under-20s in January 2013.
 In a friendly against Panama, he replaced Kendall McIntosh at halftime and conceded both goals in a 2–1 defeat.
 He again earned just one call-up in 2014, taking part in the first-ever training camp for the under-21 national team.

 In January 2015, Kempin earned his first call-up to the United States senior national team, with head coach Jürgen Klinsmann including the then-21-year-old as one of four goalkeepers in the squad for a pair of friendlies.
 However, Kempin did not appear in either match during the camp, with Nick Rimando and Sean Johnson splitting the minutes.
 That November, Kempin made his under-23 debut and earned his final youth national team cap in a friendly against Brazil.
 He replaced Charlie Horton and played 45 minutes in a 2–1 defeat.

 Personal life

 Kempin is one of three children to his parents, Julie and Vance.
 He played baseball and basketball as well as soccer while growing up, with his father coaching him in baseball.

 After signing with Sporting Kansas City, Kempin took college classes at Johnson County Community College.
 He later earned his Bachelor and Master of Business Administration degrees from Southern New Hampshire University, part of a program between the university and Major League Soccer to help players complete their degrees while playing.

 Outside of soccer, Kempin is a licensed real estate agent at ReeceNichols, following his mother and grandmother in the profession.
+Kempin joined the Sporting KC radio broadcast team as an analyst for the 2024 season.